 (2) Unless the Court orders otherwise, a party is not required to attend a listing conference in person if the party’s lawyer attends the listing conference.

-(3) If the Court orders a person to attend a listing conference, a Registrar must notify the party in writing.
+(3) If the Court orders a person to attend a listing conference, a registrar must notify the party in writing.

 47. Listing a case for trial

-Unless the magistrate at a listing conference orders the parties to attend before a mediator, or to attend a pre-trial conference or listing conference, the magistrate must list the case for trial and a Registrar notify the parties in writing.
+Unless the magistrate at a listing conference orders the parties to attend before a mediator, or to attend a pre-trial conference or listing conference, the magistrate must list the case for trial and a registrar notify the parties in writing.

 48. Listing conferences to be conducted in private